Insects and Spiders

 Dragonflies

-Dragonflies (Order Odonata) are among the best insect fliers, capable of hovering and even flying backwards.
+Dragonflies (in the Order Odonata) are among the best insect fliers, capable of hovering and even flying backwards.
 They have four silky transparent wings and huge wrap-around eyes.
 With names like jewelwing, dancer, rubyspot, damsel, and bluets, dragonflies are considered beneficial insects that feed on mosquitoes, gnats, and flies and are harmless to humans.
 The biggest threat to dragonflies is the loss of wetland habitats and pollution of streams.

 A statewide census of dragonflies and related damselflies has identified 157 species in Ohio, approximately one-third of all species found in North America.
 Little is known about the dragonflies and damselflies in Northeast Ohio; information on abundance, distribution, and identification needs to be updated.
-Researchers are searching the Cuyahoga River and wetland areas within the park to establish the existence of rare or previously unknown dragonfly species of Northeast Ohio.

 Use the search tool below to see which creatures call the Cuyahoga Valley home.